 The Amazon Alexa is designed primarily to respond to commands and to answer general questions.
-That means that you’re less likely to get an answer if you’re using it like a search engine.
-Saying that, it does make use of Bing, using Yelp and Yext for business listings and reviews.
+That means that you’re less likely to get a suitable answer if you’re using it like a search engine.
+Saying that, it does utilise Bing, using Yelp and Yext for business listings and reviews.

 How to Optimise for Voice Search

-Although you will need to optimise for voice search differently for each assistant, there are a number of things to keep in mind that are true across the board, too.
+Although you will need to optimise for voice search differently for each assistant, there are a number of things to keep in mind that are true across the board.